 The STA recognizes the importance of alternative transportation fuels in reducing dependency on petroleum, providing environmental benefits, and cost savings.
-The Alternative Fuels and Infrastructure Plan was compiled to reduce emissions of greenhouse gas and other pollutants, encourage alternative fuels and vehicle technologies that provide economic benefits to Solano, and take advantage of alternative fuel funding opportunities.
-The plan includes consideration of ethanol, biodiesel, natural gas, propane, hydrogen, and electricity.
+The Alternative Fuels and Infrastructure Plan was compiled to: reduce emissions of greenhouse gas and other pollutants, encourage alternative fuels and vehicle technologies that provide economic benefits to Solano, and take advantage of alternative fuel funding opportunities.
+The plan includes consideration of ethanol, biodiesel, natural gas, propane, hydrogen, and electricity

-Congestion Management Plan - 2019
+Congestion Management Plan - 2015

 The Congestion Management Program (CMP) is a mobility monitoring and planning tool for California counties that contain an urbanized area with a population of 200,000 or more.
 The 1991 CMP legislation allowed the local Congestion Management Agency (CMA) to prepare, monitor, and update the CMP.
 As the CMA for Solano County, STA has revised the Solano County CMP frequently since 1991.
-STA adopted its most recent CMP in October of 2019.
+STA adopted its most recent CMP in December of 2015.
+The next update to the Congestion Management Program is taking place in 2019.